-A well coordinated school readathon fundraising campaign combines the best of all outcomes for children, parents, educators and social good helpers.
+A well-coordinated school readathon fundraiser combines the best of all outcomes for children, parents, educators and social good helpers.

 Students pledge to read a certain number of pages or hours when they sign up.
 Donors pledge to give a fixed amount or an amount based on the finally tally of pages or minutes read.
 Once the reading deadline passes, students enter the total number of pages or minutes they’ve read and pledges can be fulfilled based on the final number.

 Parents, librarians, teachers and principals work with a child literacy nonprofit to set up, administer and participate in a peer-to-peer pledge campaign.
 Students register to participate with their school or as an individual if their school is not participating.
 Once registered, and with help from parents, students solicit pledges through parent’s email or social media from friends and family in support of their reading.
 During the campaign, students and book lovers read and collect pledge donations based on the number of minutes they read.
 Students log the amount of time and the number of pages read during the Readathon on their fundraising page.

 At the end of the readathon, students collect the pledged donations online and offline.
 The students turn in their offline pledge envelopes to the school which enter them into the online site.
 The fundraising site tallies the results so awards can be announced.
 The fundraising site tracks incentives to be awarded to students, classrooms, and schools based on the level of minutes read or funds raised.

 Let’s be honest, fundraising is going to be difficult this year.
 Sponsorships from businesses will be difficult to come by.
 Cuts in local, state and federal budgets will limit the number of available grants.

 More than ever, schools will need to rely on peer to peer fundraising to replace funds lost during a slowed economy.
 This is where a readathon comes in.